Treatments for seasonal affective disorder (SAD) include:

 - have an eye condition or eye damage that makes your eyes particularly sensitive to light

-- are taking medication that increases your sensitivity to light
+- are taking medicine that increases your sensitivity to light

 Talk to your GP if you're unsure about the suitability of a particular product.

-- whether the product is suitable for treating SAD
+- if the product is suitable for treating SAD

 - the light intensity you should be using